Brill Tramway

+History

 In 1883, the Duke of Buckingham planned to upgrade the route to main line standards and extend the line to Oxford, creating the shortest route between Aylesbury and Oxford.
 Despite the backing of the wealthy Ferdinand de Rothschild, investors were deterred by costly tunnelling.
-In 1888 a cheaper scheme was proposed in which the line would be built to a lower standard and avoid tunnelling.
-In anticipation, the line was named the Oxford & Aylesbury Tramroad.
+In 1888, a cheaper scheme was proposed in which the line would be built to a lower standard and avoid tunnelling, and, in anticipation, the line was named the Oxford & Aylesbury Tramroad.

+Upgrade

 The existing line was upgraded in 1894, but the extension to Oxford was never built.
 Instead, operation of the Brill Tramway was taken over by London's Metropolitan Railway and Brill became one of its two north-western termini.
 The line was rebuilt in 1910, and more advanced locomotives were introduced, allowing trains to run faster.
 The population of the area remained low, and the primary income source remained the carriage of goods to and from farms.
-Between 1899 and 1910 other lines were built in the area, providing more direct services to London and the north of England.
+Between 1899 and 1910, other lines were built in the area, providing more direct services to London and the north of England.
 The Brill Tramway went into financial decline.

-In 1933 the Metropolitan Railway became the Metropolitan line of London Transport.
+In 1933, the Metropolitan Railway became the Metropolitan line of London Transport.
 The Brill Tramway became part of the London Underground, despite Quainton Road being 40 mi from London and not underground.
 London Transport aimed to concentrate on electrification and improvement of passenger services in London and saw little possibility that passenger routes in Buckinghamshire could become viable.
-In 1935 the Brill Tramway closed.
+In 1935, the Brill Tramway was closed.
 The infrastructure was dismantled and sold.
-Little trace remains other than the former junction station at Quainton Road, now the Buckinghamshire Railway Centre.
+Little trace remains, other than the former junction station at Quainton Road, now the Buckinghamshire Railway Centre.